Morgawr/yokubi/src/Section1/Part2/Lesson19.md

 Is it hot? (polite)
 </pre>

 When a question is formed with か, the か just goes at the end of the sentence.
 However, か to ask questions is normally reserved for the polite form (ですか？ and ますか？).
-In casual form you don’t usually ask questions ending with か as it can sound very stark and too direct.
+In casual form you don't usually ask questions ending with か as it can sound very stark and too direct.
 People just use a rising tone of voice like in the example above.

 There are situations where か can be used in casual form too, but they are usually rhetorical questions, or have a specific type of nuance that is hard to explain in a beginner guide.
-Just don’t fall for the trap of asking every question by just slapping か at the end, at least until you really know what you’re doing.
+Just don't fall for the trap of asking every question by just slapping か at the end, at least until you really know what you're doing.

 This last piece of advice however does not apply to fictional language used in media and is one of the most common sources of disconnect between real life Japanese and fictional Japanese (anime, manga, books, etc).